42BV/api-key-authentication/README.md

 - Configurable header name
 - Configurable filter placement in the FilterChain

+## Requirements
+- Java 17 and Spring Boot 3.0.0+ (use version 1.0.0 of this library if still using Spring Boot 2.x)
+- Spring Security
+- Spring Web

 ## Setting up API Key authentication

 - You must have the following components in your application: